Spatial Angular Pseudo-Derivative Search Algorithm: A Real-Time Single-Snapshot Super-Resolution Sparse DOA Scheme for

-\textbf{Example 6 (Experimental Validation with Real-World Data)}: In this example, we validate the performance of the proposed algorithm using raw radar data captured by a TI AWR1843 mmWave radar system.
-Corner reflectors are employed as targets and are positioned within the same RD-cell to create a challenging super-resolution scenario, as illustrated in Fig. \ref{Hardware_SAPD_Multi_Scenario}.
-In the first case (Fig. \ref{Hardware_SAPD_Multi_Scenario}\subref{Hardware_SAPD_Multi_2_Scenario}), two corner reflectors are placed at $\{ -6.5^\circ, 0.5^\circ \}$.
-In the second case (Fig. \ref{Hardware_SAPD_Multi_Scenario}\subref{Hardware_SAPD_Multi_3_Scenario}), three reflectors are arranged at $\{ -8.5^\circ, 2^\circ, 12^\circ\}$.
-The estimation results for IAA-APES, VALSE, and the proposed SAPD algorithm are compared in Fig. \ref{Hardware_SAPD_Multi}.
-It is evident that in both scenarios, only our proposed SAPD algorithm successfully identifies the correct number of sources while providing high-precision DOA estimates, whereas the benchmark methods fail to resolve the closely spaced targets.
+In this subsection, we validate the performance of the proposed algorithm using raw radar data captured by a TI AWR1843 mmWave radar system.
+Corner reflectors are employed as targets and are positioned such that they fall within the same RD-cell to create a challenging super-resolution scenario, as illustrated in Fig. \ref{Hardware_SAPD_Multi_2_Scenario}.
+In this case, two corner reflectors are placed at $\{ -6.5^\circ, 0.5^\circ \}$.
+As shown in Fig. \ref{Hardware_SAPD_Multi_SS}, since the estimation results of GSM, OGSBI, GE, and ANM are close to those of the proposed SAPD algorithm, while OMP fails to effectively handle this scenario, only the estimation results of IAA-APES, VALSE, and the proposed SAPD algorithm are presented in the figure to maintain the clarity of the spatial spectra.
+It can be observed from Fig. \ref{Hardware_SAPD_Multi_SS} that, among the relatively low-complexity algorithms, i.e., IAA-APES, VALSE, and OMP, only the proposed SAPD algorithm can simultaneously identify the correct number of sources and achieve high-precision DOA estimation.